airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ### Meeting your champions

 All content goes through a peer review process prior to being published.
-Your team can optional be invovled in the review process, meet those building greats things with your tech and help improve and shape every piece before it's published.
+Your team can opt to be involved in the review process, meet those building greats things with your tech and help improve and shape every piece before it's published.

 ## We're interested, what's next?